• Products

 • About Us

-Crypto What? – Cryptocurrency is a relatively new digital currency that’s an alternative to the US dollar and other traditional currencies.
+Crypto what?
+Cryptocurrency is a digital currency that’s an alternative to the US dollar and other traditional currencies.
 Bitcoin was created in 2009 and is the largest and oldest cryptocurrency.

-Fasten Your Seatbelts – Bitcoin had nearly as many dramatic price drops in 2023 as stocks had in 2008—the most volatile year for stocks on record due to the Global Financial Crisis (FIGURE 1).
+Fasten your seatbelts – Bitcoin was less volatile in 2025 than in recent years, but it still experienced nearly as many sharp price declines as US stocks did in 2008—the most volatile year for stocks on record due to the Global Financial Crisis (FIGURE 1).
+And 2026 is shaping up to be a volatile year with 25% of trading days in January and February having 4% positive or negative moves.

-Finite Supply Creates Scarcity – The maximum number of Bitcoins that will be created through mining is 21 million.
-As of December 2023, there were about 1.4 million Bitcoins left to be mined.1 This finite supply is one reason why some people believe Bitcoin will increase in value over time.
+Finite supply creates scarcity – The maximum number of Bitcoins that will be created through mining is 21 million.
+As of December 31, 2025, there were about 1.1 million Bitcoins left to be mined.1 This finite supply is one reason why some people believe Bitcoin will increase in value over time.

-Don't Lose Your Password! – Around 20% of Bitcoin, valued at approximately $140 billion, is lost forever because people forgot their passwords.2 Download our free "Get It Together" worksheet to organize all your financial records, including cryptocurrency passwords.
+Don't lose your password! – Around 20% of Bitcoin, valued at approximately $140 billion, is lost forever because people forgot their passwords.2 Download our free “Get It Together” worksheet available on hartfordfunds.com to organize all your financial records, including cryptocurrency passwords.

-Value Is in the Eye of the Beholder – Unlike stocks and bonds, Bitcoin doesn’t have any intrinsic value based on corporate earnings or cash flows.
+Value is in the eye of the beholder – Unlike stocks and bonds, Bitcoin doesn’t have any intrinsic value based on corporate earnings or cash flows.
 Therefore, when risk assets3 such as stocks come under stress, Bitcoin’s price may fluctuate wildly.
 But as with traditional currency, Bitcoin has value as long as people accept it as currency.
-Platforms such as PayPal and Square accept payments in Bitcoin, but a conversion to a fiat currency is required before the payments settle.
+Platforms such as PayPal and Square allow Bitcoin transactions, but payments must be converted into traditional currency before they are finalized.

 FIGURE 1

 Past performance does not guarantee future results.
 Indices are unmanaged and not available for direct investment.
 Stocks are represented by the S&P 500 Index, a market capitalization-weighted price index composed of 500 widely held common stocks.
-Bitcoin is represented by the NYSE Bitcoin Index, which aims to represent the value of one Bitcoin in US dollars each weekday sourcing data from qualified exchanges.
-Data Sources: Morningstar and FTSE Bitcoin Index, 2/24.
+Bitcoin is represented by the FTSE Bitcoin Index, which aims to represent the value of one Bitcoin in US dollars each weekday sourcing data from qualified exchanges.
+Data Sources: FactSet and FTSE Bitcoin Index, 3/26.

 FIGURE 2